 With its year-round nice weather and island-wide volcanic beaches, the Canary Islands’ hottest destination is a popular summer and winter escape for partygoers, couples, and families alike.
-If the sun, the warm sea, and the beaches aren’t tempting enough, rest assured Tenerife also boasts high-end shopping and Canarian culture.
+If the sun, the warm sea, and the beaches aren’t tempting enough, rest assured Tenerife also boasts high-end shopping and Canary Island culture.

 Lazing on black-sand beaches, enjoying water sports, hiking Mount Teide, shopping for local crafts in the cultured capital city of Santa Cruz, and raving the night away in Playa de las Americas are the main draws to Tenerife.
 The beaches of the main holiday resorts in the south of the island, where las Americas is situated, are busy most of the year and while not beautiful, Playa de las Teresitas at Santa Cruz has golden sands.
 The resorts have water parks and boat rides galore, while the huge Mount Teide volcano boasts a cable car.